gpaumier/gp2/src/pages/play/2003 Enfoiros.rst

 .. _enfoiros: https://www.enfoiros.org/

-Founded in 2000, the club's purpose revolves around activities aimed at supporting the *Restaurants du Cœur* ("*les Restos*"), a French charity providing food and support to the needy.
+Founded in 2000, the club's purpose revolves around activities aimed at supporting the *Restaurants du Cœur* ("*les Restos*"), a French charity providing food and support for unhoused people and other people in need.

 The club was inspired by the |enfoires|_, a group of mainstream artists and celebrities who perform in a yearly series of concerts.
 All proceeds from the concert (and associated products, such as CDs and DVDs) benefit the *Restos*.
 The student club built on this idea, and each year the group of students, faculty and college staff performs in a similar series of concerts.